imohammadhossein/FacePareidolia/README.md

 # FacePareidolia

-This project mainly focuses on differents between pareidolia and real faces
+This project mainly focuses on differents between pareidolia and real faces and objects under the human visual perception system and VGG16 as the most human like neural network.